Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Skip epilepsy warning**.
 - **Plant rotation randomizer**.
 - **Mobile Vehicle Bay beacon**.
 - **Cyclops displays needs power**: Disables various screens and systems when the power is off.
 (Improved by covering all the missing interfaces and light sources.
-The full list is now: Sonar, compass, decoy screen, storage terminal, upgrade console, lights control panel, edit screen, and light statics.)
+The full list is now: Helm HUD, sonar, compass, decoy screen, storage terminal, upgrade console, lights control panel, edit screen, and light statics.)
 - **Batteries have tooltips**.
 - **No PDA delay**.
 (Better compatibility by not using bool Prefix.)
 #### Miscellaneous